mleoking/PhET/trunk/ide/eclipse/README.txt

 Follow these steps:

-(1) copy dot-classpath to simulations-java/.classpath
+(1) copy dot-classpath.xml to simulations-java/.classpath
 This sets the Java classpath, and associates source code with JAR files.

 (2) copy org.eclipse.jdt.core.prefs to simulations-java/.settings/org.eclipse.jdt.core.prefs